 Meet with members of a Nubian family in Aswan.

 Visit the ancient temples in Abu Simbel, a UNESCO World Heritage site.

 Sail around Elphantine island on feluccas before embarking on your Nile river cruise.

 Arrive in Cairo on individual flights, and transfer to your hotel near Giza.

-This morning, visit the ancient burial ground complex of Saqqara, site of the famous Step Pyramid of Djoser, as well as the Bent Pyramid and pyramid of Unas.
-Then venture underground to the Serapeum of Saqqara, the magnificent burial site of the sacred Apis bulls.
+This morning, visit the ancient burial ground complex of Sakkara, site of the famous Step Pyramid of Djoser, as well as the Step Pyramid and pyramid of Unas.
+Then venture underground to the Serapeum of Sakkara, the magnificent burial site of the sacred Apis bulls.
 This evening, gather for a welcome reception and panel to hear social and political perspectives of Egyptian women, followed by a welcome dinner at your hotel.
 (B, R, D)

 Drive to the Giza plateau to view its three pyramids, including the Great Pyramid, the oldest of the Seven Wonders of the World, and the Great Sphinx.
 You will have the opportunity to step inside the Great Pyramid in addition to approaching all three pyramids from the back to get a unique vantage point.
 Then visit the Khufu ship (known as the solar boat), an intact full-size vessel that dates to fourth-dynasty pharaoh Khufu, also known as Cheops.
 This evening is yours at leisure.
 (B, L)